kellifeeser/ksu-paired-amplicon-workflow/docs/github_PAM_Clusters.md

 Rationale for comparing dissimilarities within and among groups (clusters) - If two groups of sampling units are really different (e.g. in their species composition), then average of the within-group compositional dissimilarities ought to be less than the average of the dissimilarities between two random collection of sampling units drawn from the entire population.

--   Within-cluster average pairwise Sørensen dissimilarities ranged from 0.514 (F1-F2) to 0.813 (F6-F10).
+-   Within-cluster average pairwise Sørensen dissimilarities ranged from 0.514 (F1) to 0.813 (F8).

--   Between-cluster average dissimilarities ranged from 0.808 (F1-F2) to 0.964 (F6-F10).\
+-   Between-cluster average dissimilarities ranged from a minimum of 0.808 (F1 - F2) to a maximum of 0.964 (F6 - F10).\
     \

 #### Within-cluster variation {.unnumbered}